 On appeal, the D.C.
 Circuit dodged most of these questions based on the facts of the case, stating that "[w]hatever the propriety of drawing a line barring access based on organizational status, the problem with relying on that rationale here is that it is a post hoc invention."
 Register-Guard, 571 F.3d at 60.
 While noting that both August 2000 e-mails sent through the Company system by the union president were solicitations for employees to take part in activities in support of the union, the court rejected the Board's rationale that it was not discriminatory to discipline her for those e-mails because they were solicitations on behalf of a group or organization, rather than on behalf of an individual.
 Id. at 595-60.
-The court noted that the non-solicitations, and that when the union president was disciplined, she was told to "'refrain from using the Company's systems for union/personal business,' . . . the reference to 'personal' making it clear that the offense did not depend on whether an organization was involved."
+The court noted that the non-solicitation policy banned "all 'non-job-related solicitations," not just those on behalf of organizations, and that when the union president was disciplined, she was told to "refrain from using the Company's systems for union/personal business,' . . . the reference to 'personal' making it clear that the offense did not depend on whether an organization was involved."
 Id. at 60.
-Accordingly, the court rejected the organizational rationale and set aside the Board's did not violate the Act.
+Accordingly, the court rejected the organizational rationale and set aside the Board's determination that Register-Guard did not violate the Act.

 In other portions of the opinion, the D.C.
-Circuit affirmed the Board's determination that Register-Guard violated the Act for disciplining the union president for sending a third, but nonsolicitous, e-mail "setting it straight" regarding a union rally occurring around the facility.
+Circuit affirmed the Board's determination that Register-Guard violated the Act for disciplining the union president for sending a third, but non-solicitous, e-mail "setting it straight" regarding a union rally occurring around the facility.
 Id. at 55-56, 58-59.
 The court found that disciplining her for the e-mail could not have been a neutral application of the Company's e-mail policy because the May e-mail was not a solicitation, and thus was not prohibited by the policy.
 Id. at 58-59.
 The court also affirmed the Board's finding that Register-Guard violated the Act by requesting an employee to stop wearing an arm band indicating union support.
-The court rejected Register-Guard's argument that it was maintaining a public image by regulating employees who interact with the public, but the court noted that "customer exposure to union insignia alone is not a special circumstance allowing an employee to prohibit display of union insignia by employees."
+The court rejected Register-Guard's argument that it was maintaining a public image by regulating employees who interact with the public, but the court noted that "customer exposure to union insignia alone is not a special circumstance allowing an employer to prohibit display of union insignia by employees."
 Id. at 61.

 On the property question that was not presented to the D.C.
 Circuit, an Obama Board is likely to find that employees who regularly use e-mail for work may also use it to communicate about unions, particularly where employers provide an exception for incidental personal use - exceptions that are provided in recognition of the reality that a complete ban simply cannot be enforced as a practical matter.
 And with respect to discrimination, an Obama Board can be expected to return to the rule of Republic Aviation Corp. v.
 NLRB, 324 U.S. 793 (1945), which adopted a Board rule applying a presumption that broad bans restricting oral solicitation on nonworking time were unlawful, absent special circumstances.
-Given the ever-increasing importance of e-mail communicate with employees that they wish to organize, it is unlikely that Register-Guard will be the last word on the subject.
+Given the ever-increasing importance of e-mail communications in today's workplace, and the limited effort with which they will allow unions to communicate with employees that they wish to organize, it is unlikely that Register-Guard will be the last word on the subject.